magis-nc/esri-webappbuilder-widget-url/README.md

 	...
 ```

-To enable it in the WebApp builderb (wab) Developper edition builder :
+To enable it in the WebApp builder (wab) Developper edition builder :
-- add the widget to client/stemapp/widgets folder
+- add the widget to client\stemapp\widgets folder
+- in client\stemapp\config.json : in widgetOnScreen section, add the Url widget
-- (wab < 1.1) : Like in stemapp, add the url in builder default config.json : client\builder\predefined-apps\default2DApp\config.json
+- (wab < 1.1) : Like in stemapp config.json, add the url in builder default config.json : client\builder\predefined-apps\default2DApp\config.json
-- (wab >= 1.1) : Like in stemapp, add the url in builder default config.json : client\stemapp\predefined-apps\default\config.json
+- (wab >= 1.1) : Like in stemapp config.json, add the url in builder default config.json : client\stemapp\predefined-apps\default\config.json

 NB : if you want the widget to be available but not active by default, add the visible parameter on false in config.json (stemapp and default app) :
 ```